MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/setup-deploy-on-premises-environments.md

 4. Copy the value of the **Download Fileshare location** in the **Configuration Settings** section.
 You will need this later.
 5. Log in to the on-premises environment file share machine and copy the **<fileshare>\agent\wp\<environment name>\StandaloneSetup\config.json**.
 You can use the configuration settings in this json file to redeploy your environment.

-### Re-deploy your environment
+### Update your environment
+The following instructions provide information about how to update or redeploy your environment with a new platform or topology.
 1. In LCS, navigate to the **Environments** blade in your on-premises project.
 2. Click **Delete** to delete your environment.
 3. Wait for a few minutes and verify that the deployment is deleted.
 To confirm the deployment is deleted, log in to the on-premises environment and navigate to the Service Fabric Explorer.

 The following applications should be deleted:
 - AXBootstapperAppType
 - AXSFType
 - FinancialReportingType
 - RTGatewayAppType
 - ReportingService

-The following applications will **not** be deleted:
+The following on-premises service fabric agent applications will not be deleted:
 - LocalAgentType
 - MonitoringAgentAppType

 4. After all of the applications in step 3 are deleted, go back to LCS and click **Configure**.
+5. Select the new topology for your platform.
+6. Enter the environment name.
+You can use the same name or enter a new one.
+7. Click **Advanced Settings**.
-5. You can now use the relevant configurations from the .json file that you previously saved to configure your environment.
+   You can now use the relevant configurations from the .json file that you saved to configure your environment.

 ### Configuration settings
 The following tables provide information about configuration settings.
-Use the **Configuration setting** value from the .json file you save in the previous step for each **Field** in LCS.
+Use the **Configuration setting** value from the .json file you saved in step 5 of the previous procedure, **Update your environment**.

 **Active Directory Federation Services Settings**